February is Heart Month

 Each beat of your heart pumps blood through a network of arteries and veins.
 Blood delivers essential oxygen and nutrients to every cell.
 Blood takes away waste products and carbon dioxide.
 Arteries carry oxygen-rich blood from the heart throughout the body.
 Veins carry oxygen-poor blood back to your heart and lungs to start the cycle over again.
 Like any other muscle, the heart needs its own supply of oxygen-rich blood to function.
 The coronary arteries handle this job.

-In a person with coronary artery disease, the coronary arteries become narrowed or blocked so your heart does not get enough oxygen to do its job effectively.
+In a person with coronary artery disease, the coronary arteries become narrower or blocked so your heart does not get enough oxygen to do its job effectively.

 With your heart being so vital, we need to recognize the signs that something is not right and seek medical attention immediately.